quinnlanconnorsmith/BMWS-website/content/authors/ben/_index.md

 ---
 # Display name
-title: Test
+title: Ben Vasquez

 # Full name (for SEO)
-first_name: Test
+first_name: Ben
-last_name: Person
+last_name: Vasquez

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Test
+role: MS Student - Univeristy of Wisconsin - Steven's Point

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Test Person
+  - name:
     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests .
+bio: My research interests include fisheries management and ecology.

 # Interests to show in About widget
-interests:
+interests: My research interests include fisheries management and ecology.

 # Education to show in About widget